huggingface/blog/few-shot-learning-gpt-neo-and-inference-api.md

 This technique has been mostly used in computer vision, but with some of the latest Language Models, like [EleutherAI GPT-Neo](https://www.eleuther.ai/projects/gpt-neo/) and [OpenAI GPT-3](https://openai.com/blog/gpt-3-apps/), we can now use it in Natural Language Processing (NLP).

-In NLP few-shot learning is used together with a large Language Model.
-These Language Models learned to perform a large number of tasks implicitly in order to reduce perplexity during their pre-training on large text datasets.
-This enables the Language model to generalize/understand unseen (but related) tasks with just a few examples.
+In NLP, Few-Shot Learning can be used with Large Language Models, which have learned to perform a wide number of tasks implicitly during their pre-training on large text datasets.
+This enables the model to generalize, that is to understand related but previously unseen tasks, with just a few examples.

 Few-Shot NLP examples consist of three main components: